Revisiting Florida’s Plan to Import Drugs from Canada

 HDA DSCSA Guidance

-Following the recent HDA Traceability Seminar, I had the opportunity to lead a conversation amongst dozens of pharmaceutical partners and solution providers; we discussed various important topics related to the DSCSA, from Waiver, Exception, and Exemptions, to Verification Routing Services, and more.
+Following the recent HDA Traceability Seminar between August 26th-28th, I had the opportunity to lead a conversation amongst dozens of pharmaceutical partners and solution providers; we discussed various important topics related to the DSCSA, from Waiver, Exception, and Exemptions, to Verification Routing Services, and more.
 Emphasizing the importance of transparency and open conversation, I thought I’d highlight some important insights.

 It’s All About the Data